apatik/puppet-netatalk/README.md

 Default values of the netatalk project are __not__ explained here because they might change in future versions.
 For that check the documentation [here](http://netatalk.sourceforge.net/3.1/htmldocs/).

+Ubuntu users might want to see [this](http://netatalk.sourceforge.net/wiki/index.php/Install_Netatalk_3.1.7_on_Ubuntu_14.10_Utopic) for repacking a recent v3.x version.

 ## Usage

 #### Server configuration